 Minimalism is all about living with intention while being mindful of the important things in your life.
 This is big when it comes to your budget and creating financial goals.
 A budget is something you create to keep you focused on your priorities.

-With the new truck payment in addition to our other debts, I quickly realized that the new truck purchase wasn’t one of my finer decision making moments.
-The amount of money we were now required to pay out was more than I was bargaining for.
+With the new truck payment in addition to our other debts, I quickly realized that the purchase of a brand new vehicle wasn’t one of my finer decision making moments.
+The amount of money we were required to pay towards our monthly bills was more than I was bargaining for.

-What I learned from this is how even the small things add up to BIG costs.
+It was through minimalism and living a simple life that I began to realize how even the small things in life add up to BIG costs.

-Through budgeting and various challenges, we have come along way.
+Through budgeting and various money saving challenges, we have come along way.
 Over the last several years we have been able to turn our wasteful habits into a new cash stashing obsession.
-It’s a lot of fun to watch that money grow.
+It’s actually a lot of fun to watch that money grow.
+Who woulda knew?